-The sum of these elements allow for a very striking and on point design.
+The sum of these elements allows for a very striking and on-point design.

 A CAPTIVE IN HER OWN HOUSE

-Again she is shown wearing a red dress, made with a fabric which is very similar to that of her wedding dress.
+Again she is shown wearing a red dress, made with a fabric that is very similar to that of her wedding dress.

 The capture and sentencing of her lover, the protestant La Mole, poses a definitive turning point for her, as she stands to lose the only thing she ever had that was truly her own; her heart.
 And as her desperation grows, she decides to stand up in defiance of everything she has ever known.